 It’s not a stretch to say that, for most companies, the movement of inventory through the supply chain is your business.
 How good your operation is at that is the strongest indicator of future success.

 So, how does a company gauge the health of that movement?
 One way is inventory turnover ratio (see what is inventory).

 Inventory turnover ratio shows how efficiently a company handles its incoming inventory from suppliers and its outgoing inventory from warehousing to the rest of the supply chain.
 Whether you run a B2B business (see what is a B2B company) or DTC, turnover is vital.

 What Is Inventory Turnover Ratio?

 Inventory turnover ratio is a measure that shows how many times a business has sold then replaced their inventory over a set time period.

 Looking at the inventory turnover definition, it’s clear that it’s an important metric.
 It sheds light on how good your business is at selling inventory.
-And on how many days sales in inventory you've got left.
+And on how many inventory days you've got left.

 What Is Stock to Sales Ratio?